Last Updated on October 2, 2021

 Raven Rock State Park’s 4,684 acres is bisected by the Cape Fear River.
 Raven Rock also sits along a fall zone, adding to its unique geological landscape.

-This park, located near Lillington, boasts a nice mix of easy flat loops and longer, more difficult hikes.
+This park, located near Lillington, boasts a nice mix of easy flat loops and longer, more challenging hikes.

 For THE view, start with the Raven Rock Loop Trail.
 It’s about 2.5 miles long and leads to an overlook that stands atop the mighty Cape Fear River.
 The view is better in the winter when much of the tree-cover is gone.
-It’s still nice year-round, however, if you simply want to enjoy the river and its surroundings.
+However, it’s still lovely year-round if you simply want to enjoy the river and its surroundings.

 Of course, you must also head down to the riverbank for a look at the actual Raven Rock that towers above.